Social Thinking and Me (two-book set)

 Who should use Social Thinking and Me?

 No prior knowledge of Social Thinking is needed to use Social Thinking and Me.
 Whether you and your students are familiar with the Social Thinking Methodology or are just getting started, you will find this curriculum easy to use and educational!
 Social Thinking and Me is designed for adults (teachers, clinicians, parents, etc.) to learn from while they’re teaching the two books so that kids and adults can engage in the thinking process together.
 This is a curriculum to be used by all stakeholders on the child’s team to ensure that everyone is on the same page with the concepts taught and learning is carried over into all environments.

-What's in the Two-Book Set?
+What's in the multiple award-winning two-book set?

 Book 1: Kids’ Guidebook

 The Social Thinking and Me Kids’ Guidebook for Social Emotional Learning introduces Social Thinking Vocabulary and concepts to support students as they figure out social contexts.
 Additionally, strategies are taught to give kids the tools needed to solve social problems.
 Concepts are explained using age-relevant social situations, cool illustrated pictures, and lots of group discussions that can supplement small or large group instruction.
 At the end of each chapter in book 1, expand and personalize the lesson by using the related thinksheets found in book 2!

 The Kids’ Guidebook is not meant to be read all at once, as many of the concepts/units take time to learn.
 And even though the language is kid-friendly, adults should initially help to introduce the concepts.
 Once students are familiar with the vocabulary, you can revisit chapters or students can read them on their own.

 Chapters cover essential Social Thinking concepts including: